water-ice-group/nanoconfined-ion-pairing/README.md

 This repository contains supplementary data supporting the findings of the paper:

-Fong K, Sumic B, O’Neill N, Schran C, Grey C, Michaelides A. The interplay of solvation and polarization effects on ion pairing in nanoconfined electrolytes.
+Fong KD, Sumic B, O’Neill N, Schran C, Grey CP, Michaelides A. The interplay of solvation and polarization effects on ion pairing in nanoconfined electrolytes.
 ChemRxiv.
 2024; doi:10.26434/chemrxiv-2024-r67mx

 ## Contents
 * `nnp`: